 - Tweezers: Food stylists often need to move around and carefully arrange small objects—it's dainty work!
 Schreiber loves these tweezers because the bent tips allow him to lower items right into position.

-- Exacto Knife: Can't even get those little scissors into a tiny space?
-Enter the super sharp and narrow X-ACTO Knife.
+- Utility blade: Can't even get those little scissors into a tiny space?
+Enter the super sharp and narrow X-ACTO Knife or a common utility blade.

 - Ruler: "I use the ruler if I need to measure even distances between items, but it's also great because you can use it as a miniature offset spatula—it can fit into tiny places that other instruments can't reach," Schreiber says.